akkefa/ml-notes/docs/probability.rst

 Binomial rv
 ------------
-A binomial rv is a random variable that is the number of successes in n independent Bernoulli trials, each with probability p.
+A binomial rv :math:`X \sim Bin(n,p)` is a random variable that is the number of successes in n independent Bernoulli trials, each with probability p.
 The probability of success is p.
 The probability of failure is 1-p.
 The number of trials is n.

 The binomial distribution is the distribution of the ``number of successes = X`` in a ``fixed number = n`` of independent Bernoulli trials.